farscapian/lnplay.live/README.md

 # Future work

 * Implement [lightningaddress for bolt12](https://github.com/rustyrussell/bolt12address) on the backend, allowing the front-end to dynamically fetch the BOLT12 product offers using names (e.g., product-a@domain.tld).
-This results in the front-end being completely decoupled from the backend.
+This results in the front-end being completely decoupled from the backend and eliminates the need for build-time paramemter in the frontend.
 * Generate QR codes from connnection strings, provided as a PDF.
 * Allow customer to submit custom branding for wallet and QR codes.
 * monitor the load of your various remotes so the front-end webapp can display product availability.